techoutlooks/django-oneauth/README.md

 - Optional sign-up validation via OTP (email, SMS).
 - Model, Manager Admin and View mixins to help build custom Django components.
 - Concrete User model exists that may be swapped for custom one.
+- Get the current user in situations when a request object doesn't avail, eg. from models.

 Requirements
 ---------------